nabeelvalley/docs/src/content/docs/dotnet/fs-entity-framework.md

 ---
 published: true
 title: Entity Framework with F#
-subtitle: Introduction to using Entity Framework with SQL Express and F# Console Apps and Web APIs
+description: Introduction to using Entity Framework with SQL Express and F# Console Apps and Web APIs
 ---

 > Foreword, migrations don't work with F# (maybe some time but no hopes)